quixio/quix-streams/docs/publish.md

 ### pandas DataFrame format

 If you use the Python version of Quix Streams you can use [pandas DataFrame](features/data-frames.md) for writing time-series data.
-You just need to use the `publish` methods of the `stream.timeseries` or `stream.timeseries.buffer`, passing the Data Frame instead of a [TimeseriesData](#timeseriesdata-format):
+You can use the `publish` methods of the `stream.timeseries` or `stream.timeseries.buffer`, passing the Data Frame instead of a [TimeseriesData](#timeseriesdata-format):

 ``` python
 df = data.to_dataframe()
 stream.timeseries.buffer.publish(df)
 ```

-Alternatively, you can convert a pandas DataFrame to a [TimeseriesData](#timeseriesdata-format) using the method `from_dataframe`:
+Alternatively, you can convert a pandas `DataFrame` to a [TimeseriesData](#timeseriesdata-format) using the method `from_dataframe`:

 ``` python
 with (data := TimeseriesData.from_dataframe(df)):